-The Feldenkrais Method is a unique learning approach that harnesses the inherent ability of the human brain to change and adapt with experience over a lifetime (neuroplasticity).
+Feldenkrais Method offers a uniquely innovative learning approach, that harnesses the inherent ability of the human brain to change and adapt with experience over a lifetime (neuroplasticity).

 The starting point in Feldenkrais is to develop new awareness of existing patterns of habitual muscular activity.
-Gentle, specific movements and guided attention are then used to help you to become more aware of your body’s structure, and of unconscious habits of holding and moving yourself that cause limitation and strain.
+Gentle, specific movements and guided attention are used to help you become more aware of unconscious habits of holding and moving yourself that cause unnecessary limitation and strain.

-Rather than strengthening or stretching a particular set of muscles, Feldenkrais is designed to develop awareness of counter-productive habits of behaviour, and improve your ability to find more effective alternatives.
+Rather than strengthening or stretching a particular set of muscles, Feldenkrais Lessons and classes are designed to develop awareness of counter-productive habits of behaviour, and improve your ability to find more effective alternatives.

 Dysfunctional habits are progressively replaced with more effective, enjoyable possibilities, supporting health and well-being on many levels.